MLB allows players to leave after canceling spring training - WHIZ News

 MESA, Ariz.
 (AP) — Major League Baseball is allowing players to go home, making the decision a day after canceling the rest of the spring training schedule and postponing opening day by at least two weeks amid the novel coronavirus outbreak.

-New York Yankees players decided as a group to remain at spring training camp in Tampa, Florida.
+New York Yankees players decided as a group to remain in Tampa, Florida.

 “Everyone wants to stay here and get ready to go whenever the season starts back,” reliever and team union rep Zack Britton said. “(Owner) Hal Steinbrenner spoke to us.
 He’s going to give us access to the facility.
 They’re going to supply us with breakfast in the morning. ”